 Etched glass doors: These unique windows are the partial fruit of a generous bequest from former adherents Henry and Anne Peters.
 It was decided that some of it should go to the church’s bursary fund, the Mennonite centre in the Ukraine and future capital projects.
 The last 10 percent, set aside for something that would beautify our worship space, proved the most controversial.
 Some wanted to add stained glass, while others remembered the conscious decision to use clear glass in the church’s construction to symbolize openness.
 Others wondered whether any such project was good stewardship.
-Somewhere along the way, the committee charged with figuring this out realized etched glass would create an intriguing “parable,” as artist Marc Chagall described it.
+Otto Tiessen, leading a small committee, spent many hours researching historical church and Mennonite art, gathering opinions about what should appear on the doors (text? abstract designs?), sources of specialty glass, and glass artisans.
+Somewhere along the way, the committee realized etched glass would create an intriguing “parable,” as artist Marc Chagall described it.
 Glass itself is invisible; what makes such windows seem alive is the refracted light that pours through them, the light of God.
 When it was pointed out that the thick art glass for the project would be both safer and more soundproof than the old plain glass doors, “it became the memorial project acceptable to both the Marys and the Marthas among us,” church treasurer Tobi Thiessen recalled at the unveiling, drawing chuckles.
 In the end, the doors seemed to delight both adults and youngsters in the congregation, who have enjoyed the tactile side of this work of art almost as much as the subtle beauty of its design.
-Created by artist Sharon Tiessen and realized with amazing depth and subtlety in clear glass by Toronto master craftsman Tom Smylie, features familiar symbols of faith – including fish, doves, wheat and joyous human figures – in a lively, thoroughly contemporary design, with a flowing “ribbon” symbolizing the Spirit unifying the four separate doors.
+Created by Otto’s niece, artist Sharon Tiessen, and realized with amazing depth and subtlety in clear glass by Toronto master craftsman Tom Smylie, features familiar symbols of faith – including fish, doves, wheat and joyous human figures – in a lively, thoroughly contemporary design, with a flowing “ribbon” symbolizing the Spirit unifying the four separate doors.
 The theme can be interpreted in various ways, which is just as Tiessen hoped.
 In her comments accompanying the unveiling ceremony in spring 2007, she recalled the words of composer Anton Bruckner: “Art had its origin in God and therefore must lead back to God.
 Above all,” she said, “it is my most sincere prayer that this humble offering would in some way lead you to God.”

 Stained glass window: Mennonite church buildings have been simple affairs traditionally, for theological